After many years I have decided to produce again a Double top guitar.

-Currently I am building a guitar that is inspired by the great spanisch master Santos Hernandez.
+Currently I am building guitars that are inspired by the great Spanish master Santos Hernandez.
 These guitars have great value and impress with their unique sound.
 For that I have researched two guitars from Santos Hernandez from 1925 and 1935.
 These two guitars from different periods have kindly been disposed to me by their owners.
 Santos Hernandez made one of the guitars at the Ramirez workshop that is been played by Andreas Segovia.
 Later he started his own workshop.

 The story of the Spruce tonewood of

 The story of this wood is inspiring, sensational and intriguing.
 This particular spruce used to build this unique classical guitar was part of the Frauenkirche (Cathedral) of Munich.
 The age is of this wood is over 500 years.

 The Cathedral roof top has been built out of Spruce found in the German Alps given by the peasants to the Church to build the cathedral in 1460.
 Dendrochronology or annual ring analysis dates the origin of the trees to about the year 1190.
 The trees were cut in the Bavarian alps around the year 1460 and floated down the river Isar to Munich where they were pulled out of the water and used in the construction of the roof of this church, which was completed in 1492.

 Unfortunately the Cathedral had been bombed at the end of the second world war.
 Some of the woods of the top roof got lost as people needed wood to cock or to heat their houses.
 The lucky thing is that Franz Fuchs rescued some substantial wooden beams out of the ruins.
 Franz Fuchs was the violin maker who discovered the beauty of this wood and made 43 violins, 3 violas and 3 cellos he has built to date from this wood.